 g. any specific focus areas for the next audit visit.

-See Section 10 in the SFI 2015-2019 Standards and Rules document regarding the development and release of public summary audit reports.
+See Section 11 in the SFI 2022 Standards and Rules document regarding the development and release of public summary audit reports.
+The public audit summary report shall be posted to the SFI website within 90 days of the certificate being issued.
+For surveillance audits the public summary audit report shall be posted within 90 days from the conclusion of the audit.

 5.6 Recertification

-5.6.1 To maintain current SFI 2015-2019 Standard certificates, Program Participants shall recertify their SFI programs to the SFI 2015-2019 Sections 2 and 3 Standards every three years.
+5.6.1 To maintain current SFI 2022 Standard certificates, Certified Organizations shall recertify their SFI programs to the SFI 2022Sections 2, 3, 4 and 5 Standards every five years.

-5.6.2 To maintain a current Section 4 SFI 2015-2019 Chain-of-Custody certificate, Program Participants shall recertify their SFI chain-of-custody program to the Section 4 SFI 2015-2019 Chain-of-Custody Standard every five years.

 5.7 Transferal of Certified Lands or Facilities

-When one SFI Program Participant acquires the certified forest land or facilities of another Program Participant, the certification bodies shall work with the parties involved to review the acquisition or sale.
+When one SFI Certified Organization acquires the certified forest land or facilities of another Certified Organization, the certification bodies shall work with the parties involved to review the acquisition or sale.
 This review will determine the significance of changes that may occur with the transfer of ownership of the forestland and or facilities to determine the actions necessary in order to issue a new certificate to the party receiving the new assets.
-It is imperative that Program Participants notify their respective certification body as soon as possible when forestland and or facilities are being purchased or sold to ensure that lapses in certification status can be eliminated or minimized.
-Refer to ISO/IEC 17021 for more information.
+It is imperative that Certified Organizations notify their respective certification body as soon as possible when forestland and or facilities are being purchased or sold to ensure that lapses in certification status can be eliminated or minimized.
+Refer to ISO/IEC 17021:2015 for more information.

-In order to minimize disruptions in operations due to the transfer of certified forestlands and or facilities from one certified Program Participant to another, the SFI Office of Label Use and Licensing will honor current SFI certifications for the forestlands and or facilities involved in the transfer for a period of 90 days for SFI product labeling purposes provided:
+In order to minimize disruptions in operations due to the transfer of certified forestlands and or facilities from one Certified Organization to another, the SFI Office of Label Use and Licensing will honor current SFI certifications for the forestlands and or facilities involved in the transfer for a period of 90 days for SFI product labeling purposes provided:

 a.
 The parties involved request this grace period in writing prior to the transfer of the assets with documentation confirming that there will not be significant variation in the current operations, environmental management systems, personnel, etc. during the transfer.